-Our first design is a modified step-meister.
-It utilizes the same ideas behind the original step-meister, however incorporates a few improvements.
-The groove increment size would become smaller, moving from 100 to $70\mu$ L with each depression.
+Our first design is a modified Step-Meister.
+It utilizes the same concepts that were behind the original step-meister, however it incorporates a few improvements.
+The groove increment size would become smaller, moving from 100 to 70μL with each depression, however the groove diameter would still be the same.
 The manual rotation would also be eliminated by the use of a torsion spring.
 A straight, vertical groove would be added and would run the length of the diagonal groove.
 One end of a torsion spring would lock in to this groove while the other end would be placed on the plunger rod.
 As the plunger rotates down the diagonal, it will also be rotating away from the vertical groove.
 The tension will build in the spring until the plunger hits the horizontal groove.
 To release the tension, the spring will automatically rotate back into the top of the next diagonal groove and is ready for the next depression.

 The advantages to this design are that the manual rotation and the increment size have both been improved from our previous design.
+Also, the physician still has complete control over how fast each increment is delivered.
+He also will be able to tactilely determine the expulsion of each increment, by the pulling of the torsion spring on the plunger rod at the end of each increment, without taking his attention off of the patient.
 It is also an advantage that our team is familiar with the manufacturing of this design.
 Knowing how to make part of our prototype will also help to make visual and mechanical improvements.
 However, with the reduced increment size, it will be more difficult for us to manufacture.
-Making a groove that is smaller than 100 $\mu$ L could be out of the capabilities of our team which would require us to hire a professional to help make this groove which will increase the cost of the prototype.
+Making a groove that is smaller than 100 $\mu$ L could be beyond the capabilities of our team, requiring professional help to make this groove and increasing the cost of the prototype.
 The other disadvantage of this design is that the use of the torsion spring may cause unwanted movement during the procedure.
 When the spring pulls the plunger back into place, even a small jerk could be risky to the procedure.